TnTech-ECE/Fall2022-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/GPS Signoff .md

 <br>

-f is the frequency of the GPS signal.
+$f$ is the frequency of the GPS signal.
 <br>
 the frequency of the transmitted signal is $f = c/λ$
 <br>